GreptimeTeam/docs/docs/getting-started/installation/greptimedb-standalone.md

 # GreptimeDB Standalone

-You can try out GreptimeDB with our test builds released on the [Download page](https://greptime.com/download).

 We use the simplest configuration for you to get started.
 For a comprehensive list of configurations available in GreptimeDB, see the [configuration documentation](/user-guide/operations/configuration.md).

 ## Binary

+### Download from website

+You can try out GreptimeDB by downloading the latest stable build releases from the [Download page](https://greptime.com/download).

 ### Linux and macOS